sveltejs/svelte/site/content/docs/05-accessibility-warnings.md

 title: Accessibility warnings
 ---

-Accessibility (shortened to a11y) isn't always easy to get right, but Svelte will help by warning you if you write inaccessible markup.
+Accessibility (shortened to a11y) isn't always easy to get right, but Svelte will help by warning you at compile time if you write inaccessible markup.
+However, keep in mind that many accessibility issues can only be identified at runtime using other automated tools and by manually testing your application.

-Here is a list of accessibility checks Svelte will do it for you.
+Here is a list of accessibility checks Svelte will do for you.

 ---

 ### `a11y-accesskey`

 Enforce no `accesskey` on element.
 Access keys are HTML attributes that allow web developers to assign keyboard shortcuts to elements.
-Inconsistencies between keyboard shortcuts and keyboard commands used by screenreader and keyboard only users create accessibility complications so to avoid complications, access keys should not be used.
+Inconsistencies between keyboard shortcuts and keyboard commands used by screen reader and keyboard-only users create accessibility complications.
+To avoid complications, access keys should not be used.

 ```sv
 <!-- A11y: Avoid using accesskey -->